- One-year course with 3 terms, 10 weeks per term, 2 hours per week

 This course is designed to further develop the language skills in Cantonese based on the beginners course and continues to concentrate on developing the listening, spoken and reading skills of the course participants.
 By the end of the course, participants should be able to communicate freely in everyday situations, describe some events, and express their own ideas and views while engaged in discussion on a limited range of topics.
 The course introduces a further 220 characters and about 400 words (compared to the beginners course) over 36 weeks.

-The course is taught in English and Cantonese Language and includes coverage of the four skills of listening, speaking, reading and writing and a good balance between understanding the systems of Cantonese Language grammar and vocabulary, developing the skills of comprehending and producing Cantonese Language in speech and writing, guided practice in language usage and use and authentic communicative activities.
+The course is taught in English and Cantonese and includes coverage of the four skills of listening, speaking, reading and writing and a good balance between understanding the systems of Cantonese grammar and vocabulary, developing the skills of comprehending and producing Cantonese in speech and writing, guided practice in language usage and use and authentic communicative activities.
 Class size is limited to fifteen to allow intensive interactive practice with individual feedback and advice on progress.

 Language Centre How To Apply

 You can view our short course timetables here.

 - online via our online store

 - in person by filling out a form in the Language Centre

 - by post by sending an Application Form (pdf; 107kb) to our office address

 - Please read our Terms and Conditions before applying for a course